-On any particular day in the game, the strategy module must first determine the agent's target demand from the forecast demand.
-The goal of the strategy module is to target a fraction of the forecast demand that will lead to the highest overall profit (this is the agent's ultimate goal).
+On any particular day in the game, the strategy module first determines the part of the forecast demand that the agent will target.
+The goal of the strategy module is to target a fraction of the forecast demand that will lead to the highest overall profit.
 In TAC SCM each agent competes with only five other agents.
 The agents can significantly impact their own profit margins by flooding or starving a market.
 Thus, targeting a larger percentage of the forecast will push profit margins down.
 On the other hand, agents have a limited factory capacity each day.
 If products are selling for a profit and factory capacity goes un-utilized, the un-used capacity is lost earning potential.
 This creates the need for a balance between decreasing target demand to increase profit margins, and still targeting enough demand to maintain high factory utilization.